When your child is nearing the end of high school, you might feel overwhelmed by this question: How are we going to pay for their college education?

-We have found many parents only want the best for their children and before they think about Retirement they are often challenged to figure out how to pay for college.
-Often taking on loans to do so robbing them of dollars needed for retirement.
+Parents only want the best for their children and before they think about Retirement they are often challenged to figure out how to pay for college.
+The loans parents now take are robbing them of dollars needed for retirement while students are delaying life events due to their own debt.
 Student Loan debt recently exceeded $1.5 TRILLION which far exceeds even credit card debt.
 Our goal is to end the student loan crisis one student and parent at a time.
-You deserve the retirement you have worked hard to achieve.

 1. Prepare for the Cost of College